NicholasLYang/uptointerpretation/content/posts/a-mere-mortals-guide-to-webassembly.md

 ---
 title: "A Mere Mortal's Guide to Webassembly"
-date: 2021-06-22T13:37:45-04:00
+date: 2021-09-22T13:37:45-04:00
-draft: true
+draft: false
 ---

 Let's learn some WebAssembly.
 This guide is intended if you plan on getting nice and intimate with WebAssembly, whether that means writing a back-end for a compiler, hand writing WASM or inspecting the output of an existing compiler.
+It's not really that useful if you're just using Rust/C/whatever compiled to WebAssembly.

+I wrote this guide because I've spent a lot of time trying to understand the WebAssembly specification for my own projects.
+Hopefully it'll make other people's attempts a little easier.

 # Basics

-WebAssembly is a low level language that runs on the web.
+WebAssembly is a low level language that can be run in various contexts such as a web browser, a server side runtime, and so on.
 It's intended to be a fast, sandboxed compile target.
 While it is low level, it's not quite as low level as regular assembly.
 WebAssembly has some quite high level features such as structured control flow,